microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0/Get-MgSiteOnenoteSectionGroupSection.md

 # Get-MgSiteOnenoteSectionGroupSection

 ## SYNOPSIS
-Retrieve a list of onenoteSection objects from the specified section group.
+The sections in the section group.
+Read-only.
+Nullable.

 ## SYNTAX